Mikasel/NexusGrid/README.md

 - Procedurally generated blocker hexagons for replayability
 - Menu, in-game UI, and game over screens

-Part of a [Course Name/Student Project].
+Part of a AI Appliactions course porject.